 Reserved (2 bytes): Padding to enforce alignment of the data on a 4-byte field.
-The client can fill this field with any value when writing the stream.
-The server MUST ignore the value of this field when reading the stream.

 Account (16 bytes): A GUID representing the client account information that relates to the client identification number in the ClientID field.

 2.2.2.21 AUX_ENDPOINT_CAPABILITIES